SK Hynix says memory makers to focus on profits in 2015

-SEOUL SK Hynix Inc (000660.KS) said on Thursday that it expects the memory industry to focus on maximizing profits next year as opposed to growing market share, suggesting that industry conditions may remain healthy next year.
+SEOUL Oct 23 SK Hynix Inc said on Thursday that it expects the memory industry to focus on maximising profits next year as opposed to growing market share, suggesting that industry conditions may remain healthy next year.

 SK Hynix President Kim Joon-ho also said during a conference call with analysts that fourth-quarter DRAM chip shipments will likely grow by a mid 10 percentage rate from the third quarter, while NAND chip shipments would likely rise by a mid 20 percentage rate.